 Let U be a universe of discourse, H a non-empty subset of U, and P(H) be the powerset of H. Let a be an attribute, and A be a set of this attribute-values.
-Then $F: A \to P(H)$ is called an IndetermSoft Set if at least one of the bellow occurs:
+Then $F: A \rightarrow P(H)$ is called an IndetermSoft Set if at least one of the bellow occurs:

-- i) the set A has some indeterminacy; - ii) the sets H or P(H) have some indeterminacy; - iii) the function F has some indeterminacy, i.e. there exist at least an attribute-value v that belongs to A, such that F(v) = indeterminate (unclear, incomplete, conflicting, or not unique).
+- i) The set A has some indeterminacy; - ii) At least one of the sets H or P(H) has some indeterminacy; - iii) The function F has some indeterminacy, i.e. there exist at least one relationship F(a) = M where a or M have some indeterminacy (not unique, unclear, incomplete, unknown).